 The County participates in extensive watershed planning, including portions of four watersheds identified by the state as Water Resource Inventory Areas (WRIAs).
 These include the Upper and Lower Chehalis (WRIAs 22/23), the Deschutes (WRIA 13), Kennedy-Goldsborough (WRIA 14), and the Nisqually (WRIA 11) watersheds.
-The 2018 Streamflow Restoration Act required the County to work with other partners in the watersheds to create Watershed Plans that offset the impact of new domestic permit-exempt wells and achieve a net ecological benefit within the watersheds.
-In 2022, the County received grant funding to conduct a feasibility study on numerous sites within the Nisqually watershed to determine their suitability to place a managed aquifer recharge facility, with a goal to improve water quantity and quality within the watershed.
+The 2018 Streamflow

+Restoration Act required the County to work with other partners in the watersheds to create Watershed Plans that offset the impact of new domestic permit-exempt wells and achieve a net ecological benefit within the watersheds.
+In 2022, the County received grant funding to conduct a feasibility study of numerous sites within the Nisqually watershed to determine their suitability to place a managed aquifer recharge facility to help supplement the natural pattern of groundwater recharge within the watershed.
+Groundwater recharge can help improve water quality and increase water discharging to streams and rejuvenate wetlands and springs.
 This work supports actions and strategies outlined in the Nisqually Watershed Management Plan and the Streamflow Restoration planning process.
 The County also received grant funding in 2022 to conduct a site evaluation for seasonal infiltration that would affect both the Deschutes watershed and the Chehalis watershed, supporting actions in those watershed plans.

-The County also uses watershed-based approaches to meet state and federal water quality requirements.
+The County also uses watershed-based approaches to meet state and federal water qualityrelated requirements and inform development of County policies and program priorities.
+For example, in addition to meeting obligations under the County's Permit, watershed studies help inform County code, policies and program priorities related to Critical Areas Ordnance, Shorelines Master Program, and its Comprehensive Plan.
 The County has completed watershed studies for the Deschutes, Henderson Inlet, Nisqually, and Totten-Eld Inlets watersheds using a watershed characterization-based strategy.
 This science-based examination of the watershed's features and how those features interact to affect the watershed's natural environment, provides baseline information for policymakers to use when making regulatory and land-use decisions.
 Methodology to a Watershed Based Approach to Clean Water and Natural Resource Management contains additional information on the approach the County follows for its watershed characterizations.
 These methodologies incorporate a similar process as recommended by Ecology's Driver-Pressure-State-Impact-Response (DPSIR) conceptual model approach.
 This model identifies land use as the driver for impacts to aquatic ecosystems.
 Ecology recommends applying the DPSIR approach to organize stormwater related ecosystem recovery efforts and use monitoring to inform adaptive management.